kimmknight/raweb/README.md

 ### Multiuser

-You can also provide different RemoteApps/desktops to different users based on their username or group membership.
+You can optionally provide different RemoteApps/desktops to different users based on their username or group membership.

 Inside the RAWeb folder, you will find a folder called **multiuser-resources**.